Stenners/Notate_styleguides/README.md

 ## To Do
 * Search
 * React & Angular component compatibility
-* Shortcodes for internal compoennts
+* Shortcodes for internal components
 * Better design